E. L. Doctorow: Career

-To support his family, Doctorow spent nine years as a book editor, first at New American Library working with Ian Fleming and Ayn Rand among others; and from 1964, as editor-in-chief at Dial Press, publishing work by James Baldwin, Norman Mailer, Ernest J. Gaines, and William Kennedy, among others.
-During this time he published his second novel Big As Life (1966), which Doctorow has, subsequently, not allowed to be republished.
+To support his family, Doctorow spent nine years as a book editor, first at New American Library working with Ian Fleming and Ayn Rand among others.

+From 1964 to 1969, Doctorow worked under the New American Library as the editor in chief of The Dial Press, a publishing branch of the company.
+He published notable writers such as James Baldwin, Norman Mailer, Ernest J. Gaines, and William Kennedy, before leaving the company in 1971 to write The Book of Daniel.

+During this time he published his second novel Big As Life (1966), which Doctorow denied permissions to republish in the future.
 (Note: Though Doctorow believed that Big as Life was a failure, in an interview from 1991 Doctorow said he thought he could fix the novel and "make it work," implying that he wouldn't let it back in print until it was revised.)

 In 1969, Doctorow left publishing to pursue a writing career.
 He accepted a position as Visiting Writer at the University of California, Irvine, where he completed The Book of Daniel (1971), a freely fictionalized consideration of the trial and execution of Julius and Ethel Rosenberg for giving nuclear secrets to the Soviet Union during the Cold War.
 It was widely acclaimed, called a "masterpiece" by The Guardian, and said by The New York Times to launch the author into "the first rank of American writers" according to Christopher Lehmann-Haupt.